akietorna/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-who_am_i => checks the username
 2-group => checks the groups the current user is in 3-new_owner => changes the owner to betty
-4-empty => create an empty file called hello
+4-empty => creates an empty file called hello 5-execute => adds execute priviledge to the hello file